Marker Logo

 this page online

 Topics and series.
-This historical marker is listed in these topic lists: African AmericansCharity & Public WorkChurches & Religion.
-In addition, it is included in the Historically Black Colleges and Universities series list.
+This historical marker is listed in these topic lists: African AmericansCharity & Public WorkReligion & Religious Structures.
+In addition, it is included in the Historically Black Colleges and Universities, and the Maryland Historical Trust series lists.
 A significant historical year for this entry is 1838.

 Location.
-38° 22.083′ N, 75° 35.75′ W. Marker is in Salisbury, Maryland, in Wicomico County.
-Marker is at the intersection of Broad Street and Ellen Street on Broad Street.
+Marker has been permanently removed.
+It was located near 38° 22.083′ N, 75° 35.75′ W. Marker was in Salisbury, Maryland, in Wicomico County.
+It was at the intersection of Broad Street and Ellen Street on Broad Street.
 Touch for map.
-Marker is in this post office area: Salisbury MD 21801, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 325 Broad St, Salisbury MD 21801, United States of America.

 Cultural Center image.
 Click for full size.